-We support the Oval Triangle Low Traffic Neighbourhood (LTN), announced by Lambeth Council in 2019 and launched, under emergency Covid-19 legislation in June 2020 and made permanent in December 2021.
+We support the Oval to Stockwell Low Traffic Neighbourhood (LTN), announced by Lambeth Council in 2019, launched under emergency Covid-19 legislation in June 2020 and made permanent in December 2021.

-We are doing everything we can to help Lambeth and our residents make it a success.
+We have done everything we can to help Lambeth and our residents make it a success.
 Here are some reactions to the LTN dating from the autumn of 2020:

 It is important to note that our LTN, while the first in Lambeth, is now one of several across the borough and will be only one of dozens in London as a whole.
 Parts of our Triangle have benefitted from traffic filtering and mini-LTNs for many years already, without any controversy.

 The need for LTNs has been growing for many years as more and more drivers have sought to save time by diverting to minor roads.
 There were 38 million registered vehices on UK roads in 1991, 27 million in 2007 and 38 million in 2020.
 22.6 billion vehicle miles of traffic travelled across London in 2019, around 4 billion miles more than in 2009.
 But almost all this additional mileage had been along minor and residential roads – the yellow line in this chart.

 There has been a consequential rise in pedestrian and cyclist casualties in residential areas: